 Implementation of Compulsory ACGC Elementary Cycle Three and Secondary Cycle One 2018-2019

 Face-to-face meeting in Montréal, March 2019.
 Representatives of English school board resource teams and representatives of English private schools.
-Download
+PPT presentation Download

 Introduction to Academic and Career Guidance Content (ACGC)

 Members of your board's ACGC resource team attended ministry meetings on October 19 & 26, 2017, regarding ACGC implentation in Elementary Cycle Three.
-The French version is available.
+The French PPT presentation is available.
 Download

-This webinar to share some of the specifics of implementation, facilitated by Joanne Veilleux and Yvon Doyle, took place on Wednesday, August 23, 2017.
+This PowerPoint of the webinar to share some of the specifics of implementation, facilitated by Joanne Veilleux and Yvon Doyle, took place on Wednesday, August 23, 2017.
 Download

 In 2016-2017 ACGC piloting took place in at least one elementary school and one high school in every school board.